In a new film, WSC’s Guido Rahr travels deep into the Russian Far East, to the land of taimen.

 Journeying there is like going back in time.

-And now, “River Tigers” a new 14-minute film from Wild Salmon Center and our production partners at MaserFilms and Yonder Content will take you to the crown jewel of Russian stronghold rivers: the Tugur.
+Now, “River Tigers” a new 14-minute film from Wild Salmon Center and our production partners at MaserFilms and Yonder Content, takes you to one of the crown jewels of Russian stronghold rivers: the Tugur.

 The film follows WSC CEO Guido Rahr, longtime Russian partner Mikhail Skopets, and businessman and lodge owner Alexander Abramov on their early sojourns to the river, their attempts to unlock the mysteries of its mighty fish, and their more recent efforts to protect the place among the harsh realities of life in the Wild West of the Russian Far East.

 “River Tigers” is about the passions and the unlikely friendships that drive conservation in this last frontier.

 It’s a trip to one of the last truly wild places on Earth.

 And it’s about the thrill of the hunt.